Gwyneth Paltrow’s ski collision trial spawns memes, intrigue

 Though the trial has tested the jury’s endurance as its eight members have gradually sunk deeper into their chairs through hours of expert-witness testimony, it has titillated spectators worldwide, become late-night television fodder and fed the internet’s insatiable appetite for memes.

-Viewers tuning into proceedings on CourtTV have seen Paltrow complain about losing a half-day of skiing after the crash and heard a radiologist testify that Sanderson could no longer enjoy wine tasting.
-They’ve compared the spectacle to “The White Lotus” — an HBO series that satirizes the petty grievances of rich, white vacationers — and, in a reflection of the courtroom theatrics and rapt public attention, likened Paltrow’s defense to the Salem witch trials of Arthur Miller’s “The Crucible.”
+Viewers tuning into proceedings on CourtTV have seen Paltrow complain about losing a half-day of skiing after the crash.
+They’ve compared the spectacle to “The White Lotus” — an HBO series that satirizes the petty grievances of rich, white vacationers.

 UTAH’S POSHEST SKI TOWN

-The jury and local residents who’ve braved blizzards to get to the courthouse each day have nodded along as attorneys referenced local landmarks like The Montage Deer Valley, the slopeside luxury resort where Paltrow got a massage after the crash.
+The jury and local residents who’ve braved blizzards to get to the courthouse each day have nodded along as attorneys have referenced local landmarks like The Montage at Deer Valley luxury resort, where Paltrow got a massage after the crash.

 The all-white jury is drawn from registered voters in Summit County, where the average home sold for $1.3 million last month and residents tend to be less religious than the rest of Utah, where the majority of the population belongs to The Church of Jesus Christ of Latter-day Saints.

 Unlike the high-powered Hollywood attorneys that become household names at celebrity trials, both sides are represented by local lawyers.
 Paltrow’s team specializes in medical malpractice suits, while Sanderson’s lead counsel, Bob Sykes, is known in Salt Lake City for his work suing police departments.
-Sykes has attempted to play up his folksiness, referring to himself as “just a country lawyer” more than six times during the trial.
-After jurors were sent home on Wednesday, both legal teams joked about the trial lawyer gimmick.
+Sykes has attempted to play up his folksiness, referring to himself as “just a country lawyer” multiple times to the jury.

 THE MYSTERIOUS MISSING GOPRO

-Paltrow’s attorneys have intrigued the jury with questions about the collision potentially being captured on a helmet-cam video, though no footage has been included as evidence in the trial.
+Paltrow’s attorneys have intrigued the jury with questions about the incident potentially being captured on a helmet-cam video, though no footage has been included as evidence in the trial.

 Sanderson’s daughter testified this week that an email she sent the day of the accident referring to a GoPro didn’t imply footage existed.
 She said that she and her father speculated that on a crowded beginner run, someone wearing a camera must’ve turned to look at the crash after hearing Paltrow scream.